Edit Blog Post

 While we were all having a few laughs, some of the other hostel guests didn't see the funny side as they stormed into the foyer asking us to shut up, as we were keeping them up.
 The hostel workers would then ask us to quieten down before kindly asking us to go to bed.
 While I can understand people wanting a good night's sleep, you are in a hostel so you should probably be expecting a bit of noise.

 This illustrated one of the annoying things about Morocco - what everyone needed was a bar or a pub.
 But they just don't exist within the medina in Muslim Marrakech.

 Meanwhile, I had been shifted to another dorm, that I had all to myself - in fact I seemed to have an entire wing of the hostel to myself, meaning my own new, refurbished bathroom, shower and toilet and uninterrupted sleep.
-As I was still suffering a
+As I was still suffering a little from food

 Where members of the ruling Saadi dynasty of the 1500s and 1600s are buried.

-little from food poisoning, this was especially awesome.
+poisoning, this was especially awesome.

 Two days in, I thought I had better do some sightseeing.

 On the way out of Djemaa el-Fna, a road into the square had been cordoned off and people had gathered in huge crowds along it.
 They were all waving Moroccan flags.
 Like he was in Fes a couple of days ago, the King's tour was in town - and I don't mean Elvis.

 The first sight I went to see was the Saadian Tombs.
 The tombs date back to the Saadi Dynasty in the 1500s and 1600s that ruled Morocco.
 The tombs are beautifully and elaborately decorated and contain the tombs of the members of the ruling family of the time.
 The highlight is a tomb that contains twelve columns and is eerily lit.